bloominstituteoftechnology/node-db2-guided-solution/README.md

 **Take a break if it's a good time**

+## Introduce Migrations

+When creating and updating a schema we have a number of concerns to address:

+- Each developers' local schema should be the same
+- The development schema should be up to date with the production schema
+- If the production schema needs to be changed, this must not corrupt any existing production data.

+Migrations are a standard process for managing a database schema with respect to these issue.

 ## Create a Migration File

+1. **Disconnect from the produce.db3 database in SQLite Studio**.
+Once again, emphasize the importance of this step, because deleting a database an in use database can create buggy behavior, especially on the Windows version of the app.

-1. Delete `./data/fruits.db3`.
-We're going to create a schema for our DB using `knex`.
+2. Delete `./data/produce.db3`.
+We're going to create a database and schema for our DB using `knex`.

-2. Add the `migrations` field to `./knexfile.js`.
+3. Add the `migrations` field to `./knexfile.js`.
 This tells `knex` where to store our migration files.
 By default they'll appear in a directory called `./migrations/` in the root folder.

 ```js
 development: {